 Biggest Terry Fox Run

-Two million Cubans are expected to take part in the largest annual Terry Fox Run outside Canada on Saturday.
+Each year up to two million Cubans take part in the largest annual Terry Fox Run outside Canada.
 It is an improbable success in a country of only 11.3 million people.

 Two million Cubans expected for largest Terry Fox Run outside Canada